Lebanon–Mexico relations: Bilateral relations

-Both nations have signed several bilateral agreements such as a Memorandum of Understanding and Cooperation between the Mexican Secretariat of Foreign Affairs and the Lebanese Ministry of Foreign Affairs (2000); Agreement of Scientific and Technical Cooperation (2000); Agreement of Educational and Cultural Cooperation (2000) and a Memorandum of Understanding and Cooperation between the Mexican Secretariat for Tourism and the Lebanese Ministry of Tourism (2008).
+Both nations have signed several bilateral agreements such as a Memorandum of Understanding and Cooperation between the Mexican Secretariat of Foreign Affairs and the Lebanese Ministry of Foreign Affairs (2000); Agreement of Scientific and Technical Cooperation (2000); Agreement of Educational and Cultural Cooperation (2000); Memorandum of Understanding on consultations between the Mexican Secretariat of Foreign Affairs and the Lebanese Ministry of Foreign Affairs and Emigrants (2000); and a Memorandum of Understanding and Cooperation between the Mexican Secretariat for Tourism and the Lebanese Ministry of Tourism (2008).

 Trade relations

-In 2018, total trade between both nations amounted to US$36 million.
-Lebanon is Mexico's 111th largest trading partner globally and 12th in the Middle-East.
-Between 2013 - 2017, Lebanese companies invested US$110 million in Mexico, mainly in the agricultural and manufacturing industries.
-In 2015, both nations discussed the possibility of creating a free trade agreement.
+In 2023, total trade between both nations amounted to US$23 million.
+Lebanon's main exports to Mexico include: telephones and mobile phones, medical instruments, chemical based products, plastic, wine and other alcohol, olive oil, and ginger.
+Mexico's main exports to Lebanon include: motor cars and other vehicles, parts and accessories for motor vehicles, rubber tires, telephones and mobile phones, glass, alcohol, fruits and nuts, vegetables and pepper.